wpcodefactory/popup-notices-for-woocommerce/readme.txt

 == Installation ==

-1. Upload the entire 'popup-notices-for-woocommerce-ttt' folder to the '/wp-content/plugins/' directory.
+1. Upload the entire 'popup-notices-for-woocommerce' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Start by visiting plugin settings at WooCommerce > Settings > Wish List.